 Your EAP should be reviewed with other companies or employee groups in your building to ensure that your efforts will be coordinated with theirs, enhancing the effectiveness of your plan.

-In addition, if you rely on assistance from local emergency responders, such as the fire department, local HAZMAT teams, or other outside responders, you may find it useful to review and coordinate your emergency plans with these organizations.
+If you rely on assistance from local emergency responders, such as the fire department, local HAZMAT teams, or other outside responders, you may find it useful to review and coordinate your emergency plans with these organizations.
 This ensures you are aware of the capabilities of these outside responders and that they know what you expect of them.

 It is a good idea to hold practice evacuation drills in coordination with other organizations.
 Working with emergency responders, other building occupants, and community organizations help their employees to become familiar with your emergency procedures, egress routes, and assembly locations, so if an actual emergency should occur, they will respond properly.